-Normally, Anarkali Bazaar shuts down on the weekend and it appears with entirely different look when old booksellers from across the town put out their books in the service lane on the Mall side.
+Normally, Anarkali Bazaar shuts down on the weekend and it appears with entirely different look when old booksellers from across the town put their books in the service lane on the Mall side.
 An open book bazaar settles every Sunday under the mellow sun in front of all famous Pak Tea House.
-This book bazaar get set every Sunday morning right after dawn breaks and birdsong comes drifting down slowing through the air.
-And then the small street littered with book stalls just off parallel to Lahore’s famous Mall Road.
+This book bazaar gets set every Sunday morning right after dawn breaks and birdsong comes drifting down the air.
+And then the small street littered with book stalls just of parallel to Lahore’s famous Mall Road.
 Here, on both sides of road the incalculable amount of books lying on dusty street, waiting for a beholding eye to find them, and recognize their worth.
 The street seems flooded with books some on thin sheets of plastic or some on hand carts, all in the dirt of shabby broken road.
 This open air bazaar has books of every hue and genre, where some can find precious old books to the latest bestselling series.
 Yes!
 This is Lahore’s famous open book bazaar.

 A Biggest Book Collection :

 This Sunday book bazaar started sometime in the 1960’s from then it always happens on every Sunday at same place where vendors set temporary shops on the pavements , who sell overwhelming collection of old and used books at cheaper rates, that ranging from medical and engineering books to literature and poetry to philosophy and history to self-help.
 This Open Book Bazaar is often worth visiting with an amount of quality books are successively available there.
 It’s a lot said by people those used to visit this place that more books are sold at Lahore’s pavements than at all the bookstores in the city put together.